-The Development Services Director or his designee, shall require sufficient proof that the person actually moving the building will use equipment which will not damage such streets, sidewalks, alleys or public ways or grounds, and shall further require proper proof that such mover is insured by a reputable insurance company for public liability in an amount not less than \$100,000.00/\$300,000.00, and for property damage in the amount of not less than \$50,000.00.
-The Inspector I, shall require a certificate of insurance from the company insuring such mover, which certificate shall be filed with the Inspector I before any permit shall be issued, and which certificate shall state the mover's insurance policy is then in full force and effect, and shall further state that upon cancellation of such policy, the company shall give to the city at least ten days' written notice thereof.
+The building services supervisor shall require sufficient proof that the person actually moving the building will use equipment which will not damage such streets, sidewalks, alleys or public ways or grounds, and shall further require proper proof that such mover is insured by a reputable insurance company for public liability in an amount not less than \$100,000.00/\$300,000.00, and for property damage in the amount of not less than \$50,000.00.
+The building services supervisor shall require a certificate of insurance from the company insuring such mover, which certificate shall be filed with the building services supervisor before any permit shall be issued, and which certificate shall state the mover's insurance policy is then in full force and effect, and shall further state that upon cancellation of such policy, the company shall give to the city at least ten days'

+written notice thereof.